 About

-I am a PhD student in Operations Research and Information Engineering (ORIE) at Cornell University, where I am advised by Shane Henderson, Andrea Lodi, and David Shmoys.
+I am a 3rd year PhD student in Operations Research and Information Engineering (ORIE) at Cornell University, where I am advised by Shane Henderson, Andrea Lodi, and David Shmoys.
 My research focuses on operational and logistics challenges in e-bike battery swapping in collaboration with NYC startup PopWheels.
 Specifically, I work on problems like determining optimal customer capacity for a given service level, charging logistics, and dynamic facility location under incomplete stochastic demand.

 Contact: cjg276[at]cornell[dot]edu